I. Definitions and Scope of Policy

 - A multiple listing service shall permit MLS participants to operate VOWs or to have VOWs operated for them by AVPs, subject to the requirements of state law and this policy.

 - An MLS shall, if requested by a participant, provide basic downloading of all MLS non-confidential listing data, including, without limitation, address fields, listing types, photographs, and links to virtual tours.
 Confidential data includes only that which participants are prohibited from providing to customers orally and by all other delivery mechanisms.
-They include fields containing the information described in Section IV.1. of this policy, provided that sold data (i.e., listing information relating to properties that have sold) shall be deemed confidential and withheld from a download only if the actual sales prices of completed transactions are not accessible from public records.
+They include fields containing the information described in Section IV.1. of this policy, provided that sales data may be deemed confidential and withheld from display.
 For purposes of this policy, downloading means electronic transmission of data from MLS servers to a participant’s or AVP’s server on a persistent basis.
 An MLS may also offer a transient download.
 In such case, it shall also, if requested, provide a persistent download, provided that it may impose on users of such download the approximate additional costs incurred by it to do so.
+(Amended 5/21)